 - Recognize we are a Sacramental people.
 The main way Our Lord gives us the graces he has won for us through his Passion, Death, and Resurrection are the Sacraments.
 The Sacramental graces we can renew all the time are in the Holy Eucharist and Reconciliation.

 - The Church recommends “frequent confession.”
-Frequent should mean about once a month.
+Frequent should mean about once a month (or even every week), not once or twice a year.

 - You must confess mortal sins.
 You may confess venial sins and even imperfections you are aware of.
 How about a practical resolution to go to confession a certain day each month, unless we are aware of a mortal sin in which case we go as soon as possible?

 - To become a more sacramental Catholic, how about one more Mass each week?
-Daily mass is celebrated here and all around us.
+Daily mass is celebrated all around us.
 The Masses are short, devout, and beautiful.
 You can receive many additional graces.
-Some people right here attend Mass every day and have done so for many decades.
+Some people around you already attend Mass every day and have done so for many decades.